Vagina: Perceptions, symbolism and vulgarity

-In contemporary literature and art
+In literature and art

 The vagina loquens, or "talking vagina", is a significant tradition in literature and art, dating back to the ancient folklore motifs of the "talking cunt".
-These tales usually involve vaginas talking due to the effect of magic or charms, and often admitting to their lack of chastity.
+These tales usually involve vaginas talking by the effect of magic or charms, and often admitting to their lack of chastity.
 Other folk tales relate the vagina as having teeth – vagina dentata (Latin for "toothed vagina").
 These carry the implication that sexual intercourse might result in injury, emasculation, or castration for the man involved.
 These stories were frequently told as cautionary tales warning of the dangers of unknown women and to discourage rape.

 In 1966, the French artist Niki de Saint Phalle collaborated with Dadaist artist Jean Tinguely and Per Olof Ultvedt on a large sculpture installation entitled "hon-en katedral" (also spelled "Hon-en-Katedrall", which means "she-a cathedral") for Moderna Museet, in Stockholm, Sweden.
 The outer form is a giant, reclining sculpture of a woman which visitors can enter through a door-sized vaginal opening between her spread legs.

 The Vagina Monologues, a 1996 episodic play by Eve Ensler, has contributed to making female sexuality a topic of public discourse.
 It is made up of a varying number of monologues read by a number of women.
 Initially, Ensler performed every monologue herself, with subsequent performances featuring three actresses; latter versions feature a different actress for every role.
 Each of the monologues deals with an aspect of the feminine experience, touching on matters such as sexual activity, love, rape, menstruation, female genital mutilation, masturbation, birth, orgasm, the various common names for the vagina, or simply as a physical aspect of the body.
 A recurring theme throughout the pieces is the vagina as a tool of female empowerment, and the ultimate embodiment of individuality.